Create tooltips based on report pages in Power BI Desktop

 When a visual is being cross-highlighted in a report, report tooltips always show the cross-highlighted data, even if you're hovering over the faded section of the data point.
 In the following image, the mouse is hovering over the faded section of the bar graph (the section that is not highlighted), but the report tooltip still shows data for the highlighted portion of that datapoint (the highlighted data).

-- Beginning with the December 2018 release of Power BI Desktop, Button visuals also support tooltips.
+- Button visuals also support tooltips.

 - Report tooltips are not supported for Power BI visuals.